fgpietersz/django-easyserver/README.md

 ## Advantages

 * Simplicity of deployment - no need to configure a separate web server
-* Django locmem cache *should* work well
+* Django locmem cache should work well
+* Performance should be good for most use cases
+* Lightweight and should be efficient/low resource usage

 ## Disadvantages

 * Will not scale well for some/many use cases
 * Not as well tested as more popular solutions
-* Static file serving will almost certainly be relatively inefficient
+* Static file serving and upload will almost certainly be relatively inefficient
+* CPU bound code will be limited by the Python GIL

+Obviously all these will vary with your use case.
+If it works well then it has the advantage of simplicity.
+If you are concerned about performance relative to alternatives, then the only way to know either way is to test.